Giuseppe Calò: Murder of Roberto Calvi

 In July 1991 the Mafia pentito (a mafioso turned informer) Francesco Marino Mannoia claimed that Roberto Calvi – nicknamed "God's banker" because he was in charge of Banco Ambrosiano, in which the Vatican Bank was the main share-holder – had been killed in 1982 because he had lost Mafia funds when the Banco Ambrosiano collapsed.
 According to Mannoia the killer was Francesco Di Carlo, a mafioso living in London at the time, and the order to kill Calvi had come from Calò and Licio Gelli, the head of the secret Italian masonic lodge Propaganda Due.
 When Di Carlo became an informer in June 1996, he denied that he was the killer, but admitted that he had been approached by Calò to do the job.
 However, Di Carlo could not be reached in time, and when he later called Calò, the latter said that everything had been taken care of already.

-In 1997, Italian prosecutors in Rome implicated Calò in Calvi's murder, along with Flavio Carboni, a Sardinian businessman with wide ranging interests, as well as Ernesto Diotallevi (one of the leaders of the Banda della Magliana, a Roman Mafia-like organization) and Di Carlo.
+In 1997, Italian prosecutors in Rome implicated Calò in Calvi's murder, along with Flavio Carboni, a Sardinian businessman with wide-ranging interests, as well as Ernesto Diotallevi (one of the leaders of the Banda della Magliana, a Roman Mafia-like organization) and Di Carlo.

-In July 2003, the prosecution concluded that the Mafia acted not only in its own interests, but also to ensure that Calvi could not blackmail "politico-institutional figures and [representatives] of freemasonry, the P2 lodge, and the Institute for Works of Religion with whom he had invested substantial sums of money, some of it from Cosa Nostra and Italian public corporations".
+In July 2003, the prosecution concluded that the Mafia acted not only in its own interests, but also to ensure that Calvi could not blackmail "politico-institutional figures and [representatives] of freemasonry, the P2 lodge, and the Institute for the Works of Religion with whom he had invested substantial sums of money, some of it from Cosa Nostra and Italian public corporations".
 The trial finally began in October 2005.

 In March 2007, prosecutor Luca Tescaroli requested life sentences for the already convicted Pippo Calò, Flavio Carboni, Ernesto Diotallevi and Calvi's bodyguard Silvano Vittor.
-All of them deny involvement.
-Tescaroli began his conclusions by saying Calvi was killed "to punish him for taking large quantities of money from criminal organisations and especially the Mafia organisation known as the 'Cosa Nostra'."
+Tescaroli began his conclusions by saying Calvi was killed "to punish him for taking large quantities of money from criminal organisations and especially the Mafia organisation known as the 'Cosa Nostra'".

 On 6 June 2007, Calò and his co-defendants were acquitted of murdering Calvi.
 The presiding judge in the trial threw out the charges because of "insufficient evidence" in a surprise verdict after 20 months of evidence.
-Calò, who gave evidence from his high security prison, denied the charges.
-"I had no interest in killing Calvi," he said.
+Calò, who gave evidence from his high-security prison, denied the charges.
+"I had no interest in killing Calvi", he said.
 "I didn't have the time, nor the inclination.
-Besides, if I had wanted him dead do you not think I would have picked my own people to do the job?"
+Besides, if I had wanted him dead do you not think I would have picked my own people to do the job?".
 Calò's defence argued there were others who had wanted Calvi silenced.
 On 7 May 2010, the Court of Appeals confirmed the acquittal of Calò and his co-defendants.
 On 18 November 2011, the Court of Cassation confirmed the acquittal.